 ▲▲ Church of Our Lady Tombs and church art, including Michelangelo's Madonna and Child.

-▲▲ Sint-Janshospitaal Memling Collection Art by the greatest of the Flemish Primitives.
+▲▲ Sint-Janshospitaal Memling Collection Art by the greatest of the Flemish Primitives, displayed in a medieval hospital.

-▲▲ Begijnhof Benedictine nuns' peaceful courtyard and Beguine's House museum.
+▲▲ Begijnhof Peaceful medieval courtyard and Beguine’s House museum.

 ▲▲ De Halve Maan Brewery Tour Fun beer tour.